rodrigovdb/materialize-association-autocomplete/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/materialize-association-autocomplete.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/materialize-association-autocomplete/blob/master/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).

-## Code of Conduct

-Everyone interacting in the Materialize::Association::Autocomplete project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/materialize-association-autocomplete/blob/master/CODE_OF_CONDUCT.md).